The Proposed Frailey Mountain Shooting Range

 By Dennis Katte, CSPC

-It’s hard to believe the original shooting range project started back in 1996!
-There’s no range yet—no gunshot noise and no traffic increases–we’ve been successful in stopping this project so far.
+June 2018 It’s hard to believe the original shooting range project started back in 1996!
+There’s no range yet—no gunshot noise and no traffic increases—CSPC has been successful in stopping this project so far.
 For those “newcomers” to the lake, CSPC was organized in 1998 to oppose development of the shooting range South and West of the Pilchuck Creek bridge and adjacent to Don and Terri Saben’s property.
 Your contributions funded our legal challenges which ultimately reached the Snohomish County Superior Court.
 The court ruled the range permits Skagit County had issued to itself void and remanded the project back to the county for re-hearing, which has never happened.
-A separate legal victory awarded the Saben’s damages and reissuance of their building permit which had been rescinded during the range hearings (CSPC was not directly involved in this case).
-Read the complete chronological history of the range on the LCIA website for all the details.
+A separate legal victory awarded the Saben’s damages and reissued their building permits which had been rescinded during the range.
+CSPC transferred its remaining funds to LCIA and has disbanded our organization.

-CSPC members are Jack Cross, Ron Carlson, Chris Kane, Bill Pugh, Loren West, Becky Brown and Dennis Katte.
+CSPC members are Jack Cross, Chris Kane, Bill Pugh, Loren West, Becky Brown, Ron Carlson (now deceased) and Dennis Katte.